Active viscoelastic nematics with partial degree of order: Theory

-where $p(\rho)$ is the pressure function.
 On the portion of the boundary where the traction is specified we have $\bT \bnu = \bt_{(\bnu)}$, where $\bnu$ is the outer unit normal.
-When no magnetic couple stress acts on the boundary, we read from \eqref{eq:dissipazioneIntegrale} the natural boundary condition for $\bQ$:
+When no magnetic couple stress acts on the boundary, we read from \eqref{eq:dissipazioneIntegrale_text} the natural boundary condition for $\bQ$:

-The second types of equations are associated with irreversible processes and follow from linear irreversible thermodynamics principles.
-These equations describe how the effective strain tensor $\bBe$ relaxes in time given the two competing effects: natural (viscous-like) relaxation towards the natural state dictated by $\bL$ and the remodelling force given by the activity tensor $\bTa$.
+The second type of equations is associated with irreversible processes and follow from linear irreversible thermodynamics principles.
+These equations describe how the effective strain tensor $\bBe$ relaxes in time given the two competing effects: natural (viscous-like) relaxation towards the natural state dictated by $\bL$ and the external remodelling force given by the activity tensor $\bTa$.
 The simplification of Eq.\eqref{eq:evolution_general} leads to the following remodelling equation

-with $\tau$ a characteristic relaxation time and $\bBe^{\uctd} := (\bBe)\Ldot{\phantom{i}} - (\nabla\bv) \,\bBe - \bBe \,(\nabla\bv)^T$.
-It is important to remark that this time-derivative comes out naturally from our mathematical setting, and it is a correct representation of the modelling dynamics.
-Indeed, from Eq.\eqref{eq:Be_codeform} we gather $\bBe^{\uctd} = \bF \dot{\bH} \bF^T$, thus $\bBe^{\uctd}$ vanishes if and only if no material remodelling occurs ($\dot{\bH}=0$ implies elastic, time-reversible, deformations).
-Therefore, when $\tau \gg 1$, i.e., for very long relaxation times, the material response is elastic, there is no dissipation of energy and, to leading order, \eqref{eq:evoluzione_Q} becomes $\bBe^{\uctd}=0$.
+with $\tau$ a characteristic relaxation time.
+Eq.\eqref{eq:evoluzione_Q} guarantees that the dissipation \eqref{eq:dissipazioneIntegrale_text} is always greater or equal to zero, so that the second principle of thermodynamics is satisfied.

+When $\tau \gg 1$, i.e., for very long relaxation times, the material response is elastic, there is no dissipation of energy and, to leading order, \eqref{eq:evoluzione_Q} becomes $\bBe^{\uctd}=0$.
 This is the condition to impose if we want to reproduce an elastic, non-dissipative, response in our theory.
-By contrast, when $\tau \ll 1$, i.e., for very short relaxation times compared to the characteristic times of the macroscopic motion (measured by $1/|\nabla\bv|$), the tensor $\bBe$ quickly relaxes to a new stationary state.
+By contrast, when $\tau \ll 1$, i.e., for very short relaxation times compared to the characteristic times of the macroscopic motion (measured by $1/\|\nabla\bv\|$), the tensor $\bBe$ quickly relaxes to a new stationary state.
 In such a case, we reproduce ideal and viscous-flow behaviours.
 This approximation will be explored in more detail in \S\ref{sec:fast_relaxation}.
 In intermediate regimes we recover a viscoelastic material response.